Top stock tips by Mitessh Thakkar, Shrikant Chouhan

-Dalal Street is likely to start Thursday's session on a positive note, a day after metal stocks helped benchmark indices rebound in a volatile session as midcaps trimmed losses.
-At 8:48 am, Nifty50 futures on the Singapore Exchange -- an early indicator of the opening for the benchmark Nifty50 index in India -- were up 35 points or 0.21 percent at 16,329.
+Dalal Street is likely to start Friday's session on a flat-to-negative note amid weakness in other Asian markets.
+At 8:45 am, Nifty50 futures on the Singapore Exchange -- an early indicator of the opening for the benchmark Nifty50 index in India -- were down 16 points or 0.10 percent at 16,363.50.

-Equities in other Asian markets failed to follow a strong close on Wall Street with concerns about the spread of the Delta variant of Covid-19.
-MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.25 percent.
-Japan's Nikkei 225 index rose 0.35 percent.
+Most Asian markets fell despite record highs hit elsewhere globally.
+MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.59 percent, halting a three-day winning run.
+Japan's Nikkei 22 index dropped 0.6 percent.
+Overnight, MSCI's gauge of stocks across the globe hit a new record high.

-Overnight on Wall Street, the Dow Jones Industrial Average and S&P 500 indices closed at record highs, as data indicated US inflation growth may have peaked, easing fears the Fed would rush to reduce its economic support.
-The technology stocks-heavy Nasdaq Composite gauge, however, ended 0.16 percent lower.
+On Wall Street, and the Dow and S&P 500 indices hit record closing highs for a third straight day.
+The technology stocks-heavy Nasdaq Composite index rose 0.35 percent.

 CNBC-TV18’s in-house panel of experts has picked a list of stocks for investors to buy/sell in trade today: